pebreo/montyhallsimulation/README.md

 * Author: Paul Ebreo

 ## How To Run
-Click here for the .ipynb file above.
+Click the .ipynb file above.

 ## Purpose
 The Monty Hall puzzle is a puzzle that describes a situation where